 The structure is built near the top of a mountain (the actual site height is 340m) and anyone visiting it will be rewarded with fabulous views, particularly if you walk up to the Trig point just behind it.

-As a main transmitter Moel Y Parc is horizontally polarised.
-Technically, since Moel is a K group (if you include the local channel on CH27) but most decent B groups will still work fine.
+As a main transmitter Moel Y Parc is horizontally polarised and is a B group as even the "local channel" on CH27 woudl still work fine on a decent B group aerial.
 The transmitter also has twenty smaller repeaters to improve its signal coverage.
-More channels will move about (but stay in the the B/K group) in April 2020.

 For Moel y Parc’s channels / frequencies see Winter Hill’s channel allocation guide which is reproduced at the bottom of this page or, for the most up to date MUX to channel allocations etc, put this postcode CH7 5UU into the Freeview checker, also see Wales region Freeview transmitters.